 Budgeting

-The ultimate deciding factor for luxury and duration, no one can refute the importance of budgeting.
+The ultimate deciding factor for vacation luxury and duration, no one can refute the importance of budgeting.
 It’ll be a pain to return from a well-deserved holiday only to find out that you’ve used up most of your money.

 When creating your budget, though, don’t be too stiff.
 Give some room for emergencies, like a damaged shoe, or an unexpected allergic reaction.
+If you’re planning a lavish experience, such as a wine tour like royalty, consider setting aside extra funds for those unexpected yet unforgettable moments.

 Who is the author of your itinerary?
 Yourself or a professional?